-When Bridget Jones gives birth in September, with the release of Bridget Jones’s Baby, the character will happen to be 40 years old.
+When Bridget Jones gave birth in September, with the release of Bridget Jones’s Baby, the character will happen to be 40 years old.
 This is not unrealistic.
 As teens take birth control and mothers prefer to be changing careers than changing diapers, young and middle-aged women are rescheduling motherhood to a later date.
 And now, for the first time ever recorded in Canada, women aged 40 and older have surpassed teenagers in giving birth.

 “I think of it as an evolutionary change,” says Elizabeth Gregory, a professor at the University of Houston who interviewed 100 women who started families after age 35 in the United States, where the trend is similar.
 “Women can control their fertility in ways they couldn’t before.”